Innovation 2019 will feature speakers from the worlds of government and business, both in the UK and overseas

 EY Global Government & Public Sector Leader

 George Atalla is EY’s Global Leader for Government and Public Sector, which includes more than 19,000 professionals across developed and emerging markets providing advisory, audit, transactional and tax services.
-George has worked in over 30 countries, focusing on government digital transformation, public private partnerships, business outsourcing, restructuring, organizational transformation, policy reform and investment prioritization.
-In collaboration with clients and EY teams worldwide, George leads the development of services and solutions, including public finance management and smart cities.
-George has also authored several papers and insights that position EY as a thought leader in government policy and modernization.
+George has worked in more than 30 countries, focusing on government digital transformation, public private partnerships, outsourcing, restructuring, organisational transformation, policy reform and investment prioritisation.
+Working with clients and EY teams worldwide, George helps promote innovation in fields such as public finance management and smart cities; he has also authored several papers on government policy and modernisation.

 A licensed professional engineer, George has earned graduate degrees in engineering and business administration from Northwestern University, Georgia Tech, and George Washington University.

 Founding Partner, Cadence Innova

 Jane Barrett is one of the founding partners of Cadence Innova, a multi award-winning management consultancy, who specialise in delivering sustainable change with an enduring and positive impact.